 P&O Britannia continued along the North Sea, edging towards Norway.
 Hardy Brits on board settled themselves by the pool, slathering suncream to the accompaniment of blasts of the ship’s foghorn.
 The maximum temperature on deck was a damp 13 degrees.

 DAY THREE: STAVANGER

-The fortunes of the pretty harbour town of Stavanger, on Norway’s southwest coast, have centred on fish canning and, more recently, the discovery of oil off its shores.
+The fortunes of this pretty harbour town on Norway’s southwest coast have centred on fish canning and, more recently, the discovery of oil off its shores.
 With its exquisite wooden buildings, cobbled lanes and rich maritime heritage there is plenty to occupy even the most restless soul.

-Right in the centre of town alongside Gamle (Old) Stavanger.
+P&O Britannia parked up right in the centre of town, alongside Gamle (Old) Stavanger.